A little intro & some of the basics.... but first, some pics of Narnia baby goats

 If you are shopping for a well put together miniature dairy goat or even pets... we have those.
 Contrary to rumors about goats being willing to eat anything, they are ruminants like cows and have pretty specific dietary needs and preferences.
 They are more likely to become a lawn ornament than a lawn mower.
 They will eat weeds, misc. bushes, trees, bark and branches, wild rose bushes, crunchy dry leaves, strip berry vines, and many other bits of nature before they will eat the grass (usually.)
 I will always try to match browsers or buyers with the pedigree lines, show potential, milking abilities, personality traits or appearance traits that they are trying to find.
 If I don't have the right goat - I have lots of breeder friends that I can refer you to!

 If you are new to goats, I have advice!
 It's good to figure out what personality types will work best for you before you shop.
 This is especially important with Nigerian Dwarf goats because their personality traits are plentiful.
 It's also good to figure out what you most want from having goats because that helps to shop for the right goats for your situation and makes it less likely that you will want to re home ones that are a bad fit for you.
 I'm definitely going to tell you what I think my goats assets and limitations are.
 I personally would rather the right goats and people end up together for a happy match whenever possible.
 Do you need a working milker who is independent and minds her own business?
 A playful hooligan of a pet?
 Breeding stock from a specific blood line?
 A show goat?
 I do hope that there is a goat or a family line in my herd that you will want to purchase or reserve a kid from because I will go insane if I keep them all.
 Whether you buy goats from me or someone else, I encourage you to spend some time finding ones that will be a plus in your day to day.
 "Stubborn as a goat" is a real thing.
 Some of ours are dam raised and some are bottle raised.
-Beginning in 2025, we will be bottle raising most litters.
-There are a few moms that are so darn sweet and maternal.
-I'm going to let them raise their kids because it makes me happy.
-But overall, I have become convinced that the bottle and bucket fed kids grow up to be less independent and easier to train to be led and clipped to a show tie line and to cooperate while being shown.
-They are more likely to tolerate being clipped from head to toe for pictures or for showing or to get appraised.
-In my experience, dam raised or bottle raised train to the milk stand about the same because they get fed on the stand.

 The goats are bred and cared for by Jacki Marquart and husband Ben Smith.